01-edu/public/subjects/real-time-forum/audit/README.md

 ###### Has the requirement for the allowed packages been respected?
 (Check the [allowed packages](../README.md))

+###### Has the frontend part been implemented without the use of any frontend libraries or frameworks like React, Angular, Vue etc?

 ###### Do you need to register/login in the forum to use it?

 ##### Try registering as a new user.